ezoehunt/manifest_testing/README.md

 ### Validate Participant's App Manifest

+1. Zip up the index.html, manifest.webapp, and the /img directory.
+Call it whatever you want.

-1. [Validate the manifest][1] as a hosted app.
-Use this App Manifest url:<br/>http://ezoehunt.github.io/manifest_testing/manifest.webapp
+2. Upload and [validate the manifest][1] as a packaged app.

 2. Click to see the full Validation Report.